For this Halloween I built a life-size dementor that actually flies! We flew it around and had all the Harry Potter fans casting their best Patronous!

 Bicopter in Flight

 Tuning the controls for such an odd bicopter proved difficult.
 After a couple crashes, I was able to dial in the autopilot.
 One of the issues was that the motor were quite heavy so when the servos moved rapidly, the frame would move significantly as well.
-That created a feedback look that caused instability if the control values went too high.
+The weight of motors moving created a feedback look that caused instability if the control values went too high.
 Additionally, when I added the head of the dementor, the CG moved to close to the axis of rotation for the tilt mechanism, making the aircraft unstable.
 I ended up moving the battery significantly lower, which helped stability significantly.

 The Missing Thrust Problem